 Information surrounding new features or capabilities that are directly related to the task being done by the user, or critical alerts.
 Examples include:

-- New feature walkthroughs - only present in place with the feature
+- new feature walkthroughs - only on accounts with the feature active

 Asking for information

-Quick Base takes feedback very seriously, as it ensures that our product is serving the needs of our users.
-The most valuable type of feedback is feedback that we can gather at the time that a user performs an action relevant to what we are trying to learn.
+Quickbase takes feedback very seriously as it ensures that our product is serving the needs of our users.
+The most valuable type of feedback is feedback that we can gather at the time that a user performs an action relevant to what we are studying.
 For example, feedback on adding widgets to dashboards is most valuable when a builder is adding one, as opposed to an email survey days or weeks later.
-This feedback is always optional, and Quick Base will never prevent or impede a user’s ability to get work done in the product.
+This feedback is always optional, and Quickbase will never prevent or impede a user’s ability to get work done in the product.